How to Read an Internet Speed Test

 The Importance of Running a Speed Test

-Since your online activity requires a certain amount of speed to work well, we recommend testing your internet connection regularly to see how it performs over time.
+Since your online activity works best with fast speeds and low latency, we recommend testing your internet connection monthly to monitor its performance.
 We list the main benefits below:

 Keep Your Internet Provider in Check

-The main reason for running a speed test is keeping your internet provider accountable.
-While it’s normal for speeds to perform slightly lower than advertised speeds, you should still be within 100 Mbps of your paid plan.
+The main reason for running a speed test is to compare your actual speed to the advertised speed from your internet provider.
+While it’s normal for speeds to perform slightly lower than advertised speeds, you should still be within no more than 100 Mbps of your paid plan.
 If you find that your speeds are consistently too low, this information can help you when contacting your ISP.
 In some cases, providers will offer discounts, reduced rates, or same-day technician support to resolve your issue.
 Never pay for poor service if you can help it.

 Find the Best Times to Get Online